mjovanc/numru/README.md

 ## Features

 Numru will offer a variety of different numerical operations and data types.
-It is intended to be a fundamental library for scientific computing with Rust.
+It is intended to be a fundamental library for numeric computing with Rust.

 ### Supported Data Types